 'We're triaging': Cops combat violent crime as ranks dwindle

-PORTLAND, Ore.
-(AP) — Five years after Brian Spaulding’s parents found him fatally shot in the home he shared with roommates, his slaying remains a mystery that seems increasingly unlikely to be solved as Portland, Oregon, police confront a spike in killings and more than 100 officer vacancies.
+PORTLAND, Ore. — Five years after Brian Spaulding’s parents found him fatally shot, his slaying remains a mystery that seems increasingly unlikely to be solved as Portland police confront a spike in killings and more than 100 officer vacancies.

-The detective assigned to investigate the death of Spaulding — a chiropractic assistant who didn’t do drugs, wasn’t in a gang and lived close to the house where he was born — left in 2020 in a wave of retirements and the detective assigned to it now is swamped with fresh cases after Portland’s homicide rate surged 207% since 2019.
+Portland’s homicide rate surged 207% since 2019 and detectives working older cases are now swamped with new ones.

 “To us, it’s not a cold case,” said George Spaulding, who has his son’s signature tattooed on his arm.
 “We’re not dissatisfied with the Police Bureau because I think they’re doing the best they can,” he said.
 “They are just overwhelmed.
 It’s insane.”

-From Philadelphia to Portland to Los Angeles, killings and gun violence are rising at the same time officers worn out by the pandemic and disillusioned over the calls to divest from policing that followed George Floyd’s murder are quitting or retiring faster than they can be replaced.
+From Philadelphia to Portland to Los Angeles, killings and gun violence are rising at the same time officers worn out by the pandemic and disillusioned over the calls to divest from policing are quitting or retiring faster than they can be replaced.

-Departments are scrambling to recruit in a tight labor market and also rethinking what services they can provide and what role police should play in their communities.
-Many have shifted veteran officers to patrol, breaking up specialized teams built over decades in order to keep up with 911 calls.
+Departments are scrambling to recruit in a tight labor market and also rethinking what services they can provide.
+Many have shifted veteran officers to patrol, breaking up specialized teams to keep up with 911 calls.

-Los Angeles, which is down more than 650 officers from its pre-pandemic staffing level, shuttered its animal cruelty unit and downsized its human trafficking, narcotics and gun details and reduced its homeless outreach teams by 80%.
-Seattle recently announced $2 million in hiring bonuses and benefits to lure recruits amid a critical officer shortage that has hampered the investigation of serious crimes.
+Los Angeles, which is down more than 650 officers from its pre-pandemic staffing, shuttered its animal cruelty unit and downsized its human trafficking, narcotics and gun details and reduced its homeless outreach teams by 80%.
+Seattle recently announced $2 million in hiring bonuses and benefits to lure recruits amid a critical officer shortage.

-The pinch has led some cities to experiment to reduce strain on patrol officers.

-Portland recently added unarmed “public support specialists” to take reports on things like vehicle break-ins and bike thefts, and in San Diego, licensed psychiatric clinicians go to mental health calls with officers.

 “For me, I wonder, what the profession is going to be 20 years from now if we’re having these challenges on a nationwide scale.
 Are we going to be able to recruit enough people to serve our cities?” asked Portland Police Chief Chuck Lovell, whose force has lost 237 sworn officers through retirements or resignations since 2020.

 Portland logged a record 89 homicides last year — roughly three times its historical average — and is on pace to top that this year after already tallying more than 50.
-A report completed for the city last month by the California Partnership for Safe Communities found it had the largest homicide rate increase among similarly sized cities and 75% of homicides in 2020 were by gun.
+A report completed for the city last month by the California Partnership for Safe Communities found 75% of homicides in 2020 were by gun.
 The city has seen nearly 800 shootings this year.

 That follows a national trend.
 While non-violent crime decreased during the pandemic, the murder rate increased nearly 30% in 2020 and the rate of assaults went up 10%, according to the Brennan Center for Justice.